flutter/website/src/release/breaking-changes/paint-enableDithering.md

 flutter test --update-goldens
 ```

-Not expected to be a common case, but to disable dithering temporarily, you can
+Not expected to be a common case, but you can disable dithering temporarily
-do so by setting the `enableDithering` property in your `main()` (either in an
+by setting the `enableDithering` property in your `main()` method (either in an
 app or test):

 ```diff